Herbert von Karajan: Conducting style

 Karajan was also known for his preternaturally keen sense of tempo, even going so far as to have himself tested against a computer to prove it.
 He insisted that this skill was learned, not inherited, and considered it the bedrock of musical interpretations.

-In fact, he cited inconsistencies in rhythmic accuracy and control as "one thing that might make me lose my temper.
+He cited inconsistencies in rhythmic accuracy and control as "one thing that might make me lose my temper.
 I can accept a wrong note from an orchestra but when everything is getting faster or slower, that I cannot accept."

 He once explained to a German journalist why he preferred the Berlin to the Vienna Philharmonic: "If I tell the Berliners to step forward, they do it.
 If I tell the Viennese to step forward, they do it, but then they ask why."

 Musical tastes

 Karajan was a noted interpreter of virtually every standard of the classical repertoire, from the Baroque era to the 20th century.
 He was an admirer of Glenn Gould's interpretations of Bach, performing the D minor Keyboard Concerto with him on one occasion.
 The eminent Haydn scholar H. C. Robbins Landon considered Karajan's recordings of the 12 London Symphonies as some of the finest he knew, and his multiple Beethoven cycles are still staples.

 Yet Karajan's real interests seem to have lain in the period from the late 19th to the mid-20th centuries.
 Principal among these were his fascinations with the composers Anton Bruckner and Jean Sibelius.
 In a 1981 interview with Gramophone's Robert Layton, Karajan remarked that he felt "a much deeper influence, affinity, kinship—call it what you like—[in Sibelius's music] with Bruckner.
 There is this sense of the Urwald, the primaeval forest, the feeling of elemental power, that one is dealing with something profound."
 When pressed about this connection toward the end of his life by his biographer Osborne, Karajan echoed some of these sentiments, saying: